MarkBigmac/Custom-WoA32-project/README.md

 # Download
 https://drive.google.com/file/d/1TN8WgShgk79Rq26WhGc-MAvU5IJB_5Mk/view?usp=sharing
 # Additional information
-Thanks @aistop0 for searching for Windows Arm32 compatible programs Windows and all rights to it belong to Microsoft, I am not the owner/developer or anyone else of this product.
+Thanks @aistop0 for searching for Windows Arm32 compatible programs.
+Windows and all rights to it belong to Microsoft, I am not the owner/developer or anyone else of this product.
 I just made a modified version.
 Custom WoA32 project - Custom Windows on Arm32 project